zullicm/phase-3-ruby-oo-basics-object-initialization-lab/README.md

 but if we want to be able to change the value of an attribute later, we would use the `attr_accessor` macro **in addition to** `#initialize`.

+If you’re familiar with Object Oriented JavaScript from previous experience, you may be curious about what this Ruby syntax looks like when translated to JavaScript.
+If you’re not, no worries — just know that most of the OO features we’re discussing in Ruby are possible in JavaScript too!

 The `#initialize` method is similar to the constructor method in JavaScript:

 ```js